Key Points

 2. Distemper

 Canine distemper affects the respiratory system, gastrointestinal tract, eyes, and nervous system.
-It’s an airborne virus but can also be spread through blood, urine, and saliva.
+It’s an airborne virus but can also spread through blood, urine, and saliva.

 Distemper can lead to pneumonia or neurological problems associated with brain injury.